 “The great masses, who have never been, in the history of mankind, more subject to hypnotic suggestion than they are right now, have become the puppets of public opinion.” - Ludwig Klages

-In this article, we will explore what makes Benidorm so special and discover why it engenders fierce loyalty in the huge number of Europeans who return time and time again.
+In this article, we explore what makes Benidorm so special and discover why it engenders fierce loyalty in the huge number of Europeans who return time and time again.

 I love Benidorm, and I’m glad that it remains a destination for hard-working northern Europeans seeking a break in the sun.
 While the next-big-thing crowd may be put off, that leaves the city open to those of us who appreciate its unique character.